Louibens/PP5-Avenue_Louise/README.md

 Avenue Louise is a B2C e-commerce application which sells textile arts and offers workshops with a strong emphasise on sustainability and our impact on the world around us.
 Avenue Louise is a small Irish business that cares about the materials that go into the products and strives to ensure a zero waste practise.
 Visitors to the Avenue Louise website will be interested to see the hand-crafted products and the workshops that we offer.
 Users can view, search and filter the products on offer, add products to their shopping cart and purchase through a secure single payment.
 Users can view the workshops on offer and complete a form to make further enquiries.
 They can find out more about the business on the About Us page or get in touch using the Contact form.
+The site admin can add, edit and delete products and workshops from the main site.
+The admin can also add Testimonials from the main site but would need to access the admin panel to edit or delete them.
+This is because the testimonials are displayed in a carousel where there is not an appropriate place to add edit or delete buttons.

 Following SEO optimisation, the Web Marketing strategies used by the project are :
 - Organic Social - through Facebook and Instagram.